kilpkonn/msc-thesis/main.typ

 The problem can be reduced from $O(N*M)$ to $O(N+M)$ by separating the compiler to front and back end @compiler-design[Section 1.3].
 The idea is that there is a unique front end for every language that lowers the language specific constructs to intermediate representation that is a common interface for all of them.
 To get machine code out of the intermediate representation there is also a unique back end for every target architecture.

-#todo-philipp[
-  Check sentences for occurence of "... in `@<ref>`".
-  Rephrase the sentences so that the reference can be put at the end (or similar).
-  I.e. that the sentence makes sense even with out it.
-]

-#todo-philipp[
-  Check for missing or extra definite/indefinite articles (the/a etc.)
-]

 Similar ideas can be also used in building language tooling.
 Language server protocol (LSP) has been invented to do exactly that.